Home/Blog/Lifestyle/Food & Nutrition/Canola Oil: Uses, Benefits, and Side Effects

 Conclusion

-In conclusion, canola oil is a popular and versatile cooking oil that offers several health benefits.
-It is rich in monounsaturated and polyunsaturated fats, particularly omega-3 fatty acids, which can help reduce cholesterol levels and lower the risk of heart disease when used in place of saturated fats.
+Canola oil is a popular, cost-effective, and versatile cooking oil that offers several health advantages when used as a substitute for fats high in saturated or trans fats.
+It is rich in monounsaturated and polyunsaturated fats, including the essential omega-3 fatty acid ALA, which is associated with a reduced risk of heart disease [1].

 Frequently Asked Questions (FAQs)